swiftlang/swift-evolution/proposals/nnnn-outputspan.md

   /// Initialize this span's suffix with every element of the source.
   ///
-  /// It is a precondition that the `OutputSpan` can contain every element of the source.
+  /// It is a precondition that the `OutputSpan`'s uninitialized suffix
+  /// can contain every element of the source.
   @lifetime(self: copy self)
   public mutating func append(
     fromContentsOf source: some Sequence<Element>